 Kari, Joel’s mom, shared “I wish everyone could see their smiles.
 There can’t be a price tag on hope.”
 She continues, “as a parent, everyone was telling me all the things that Joel could not do.
 When we arrived at Little Bit, they really believed in him.
 Once a week there was a place that we could go that believed in Joel.
 When someone uses language that expresses “we believe in you” you get different results.”

-Since 1976, Little Bit has helped people like Joel and Malcolm live happier lives through adaptive horseback riding.
+Since 1976, Little Bit has helped people like Joel and Malcolm live happier lives through hippotherapy and adaptive horseback riding.
 When the organization started 43 years ago, they had just one horse and five riders.
 They have grown to be one of the largest PATH Intl Centers and one of the largest full-time therapeutic horsemanship programs in the country.

 Check out the website below to learn more about Little Bit and support their incredible organization.